Pazemo/docs/source/includes/_getting_started.md

 # Getting started

-1. Learn about Pazemo.
+## Learn about Pazemo.

 Pazemo and its multi-currency account features and pricing are best explained below.

 https://pazemo.com/pricing

+## Sign Up

-2. Sign up for your Pazemo account, activate your account, and complete verification.
+Sign up for your Pazemo account, activate your account, and complete verification.
 Using the product before integrating with our API will help you understand how our payment flow works.
 Just follow these four steps

 - Sign up for your Pazemo account https://pazemo.com/signup.